CloudLabsAI-Azure/Ingram-Fabric-demo-HOL/exercise1.md

     ```
     Compare the sales of Packaging Materials between Wingtip Toys and Tailspin Toys, and present the difference as a percentage.
     ```
+    >**Note**: If the above prompt doesn't return the expected result, try the alternative below.
+Copilot responses may vary by session.
+The next prompt is more precise and requests the DAX query with an explanation.

+    ```
+    Compare the sales of Packaging Materials between Wingtip Toys and Tailspin Toys.Show the result in a table format with three columns:
+    Wingtip Toys Sales, Tailspin Toys Sales, and Difference (%).
+    Also include a short summary explaining the difference and how the percentage was calculated.
+Provide the DAX used to reach the result.
+    ```

     ![](media1/1.11.png)

 12. Now, let’s closely examine the results provided by Copilot along with a brief description of the insights generated.